elliot-sawyer/silverstripe-typesense/docs/03-installation.md

 ## Installation
+`composer require elliot-sawyer/silverstripe-typesense`.

-Add this to your composer.json:
+For development or forks, add this to your composer.json

 ```json
     "repositories": {